 With an increasing amount of sensitive and confidential information—and an expanding attack surface of devices, cloud apps, and mobile locations—you cannot afford to rely on traditional defences.

-This white paper is intended to help you understand how Proofpoint Targeted Attack Protection helps you detect, mitigate, and respond to credential phishing attacks before they succeed.
+This white paper is intended to help you understand how Proofpoint Targeted Attack Protection helps you detect, mitigate, and respond to BEC scams and credential phishing attacks before they succeed.

 Proofpoint Wins Best Email Security Solution Trust Award from SC Magazine